Carry-On Hearts… Her Cheapest Way to Travel Away From Him

 Her notebook weighed more, than her backpack.

-The Bounce That Was Never Meant to Count
+It went on until she had a Bounce That Was Never Meant to Count

 Their meeting took place in Lisbon.